 Critical voice is a well-integrated pattern of destructive thoughts towards ourselves and others.
 The voice can become dominant in our daily lives, continually transforming itself into inner dialogue, where we split ourselves into two parts: the Critic and the Listener.
 Soon we catch ourselves doing things we have never done before, like binge eating or drinking, to soothe the mental pain.
 Instead of being led by one’s core values, the person who obediently listens to this voice no longer acts in their own self-interest, simply because the Inner Critic stubbornly discourages them to do so.
 One no longer lives a fulfilling life inspired by one’s values.
 Distancing themselves from the life of purpose and meaning, the person might also distance themselves from their partner, or threaten relationships with significant others.
 They could also have problems in everyday performance and productivity at work, suffer from low self-esteem, become increasingly distrustful in themselves and others, turn to alcohol and substance abuse, etc.

-Inner child is real—it’s not real in the sense in which the desk which I am writing this blog post on is real, or the car on the parking lot in front of the building where I live.
-Inner child is real in the psychological and phenomenological sense of the word: It is a metaphor, … Continue reading Reconnecting with the inner child
+The inner child is real, but not in the same way that the desk I'm writing this blog post on or the car parked in front of my apartment building are real.
+In a psychological and phenomenological sense, the inner child is real.
+It is a metaphor, and metaphors are crucial for understanding and interpreting … Continue reading Reconnecting with the inner child

 Embarking on therapy is an important and difficult decision.
 The client may not have experienced anything similar to this before.
 Seeing a stranger for the first time and talking about personal, intimate issues can be very difficult and the client might perceive it as an artificial situation.
 Usually the first session is about gathering basic … Continue reading Building trust in psychotherapy